IssacMathai/CinemaManager/README.md

 # CinemaManager
 Cinema Manager is a command line Java application designed to help manage a cinema theatre.
 You can sell tickets, check available seats and see sales statistics.

-To open the application, run Cinema.java.
+To open the application, run Cinema.java which is located in the src folder.

 ## Features
 Cinema Manager offers the following features: